Vettvangur/Ekom/README.md

 We make sure that the current OrderInfo discount, if there is one, allows stacking

 ##### What is stacking
-Applying discounts to specific OrderLine's while applying a seperate discount to the order and general order items
+Applying discounts to specific OrderLine's while applying a seperate discount to the order and general order items.
+This means when calculating totals at the order level,
+ - if a line has no discount it uses the stackable order discount
+ - if a line has a line discount, it uses the line discount (code inside OrderService.Discounts makes sure to keep only line discounts that offer an advantage over the stackable order discount)

+Ekom does not currently support multiple discounts on a single order line, (f.x. first -1000 then -20%)

 ##### ProductDiscount should only apply to applicable OrderLine's - OrderInfo never has a ProductDiscount
 ApplyDiscountToOrder does not accept IProductDiscount currently